rodneygauna/H3O_Inferno/README.md

 EMAIL_PASSWORD="password goes here"
 ```

-Remember to replay examples in the quotes on your .env file.
+Remember to replace the example text in the quotes on your .env file.

 It is also recommended to change the configuration of flask-mail settings in the `__init__.py` file (`src/__init__.py`).